mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 </span>

 You'll note that the code above also uses a global object called `console`.
-This is a global accessible by any Jetpack module and is very useful for debugging.
+This is a global accessible by any module and is very useful for debugging.

 ### Running It ###